-Discover Florence’s hill, a famous Renaissance villa, and duck into an ancient wine cellar for a wine and olive oil tasting with a light snack of local Tuscan products.
+Discover Florence’s quiet and breath-taking hills, explore a private Renaissance villa, and duck into an ancient wine cellar for a wine and olive oil tasting with a light snack of Tuscan goodness.

 See All of Florence and Its Unforgettable Panoramic Views

 Join us for a Tuscany bike tour with a fun itinerary, giving you the chance to see all of Florence from within and from outside of the city, with unforgettable panoramic spots.
 This We Like Tuscany tour is led by an expert and knowledgeable guide.
 The first part of the tour takes place in the Oltrarno neighborhood, where we discover old shops and workshops, and narrow streets with typical trattorias and bars.

 Coming into Santo Spirito Piazza, we spend our first stop finding out about the history of the church, the last realization of the Florentine Renaissance genius Filippo Brunelleschi, that counts among its masterpieces a wooden crucifix by a young Michelangelo.